 Cross-section: Early lipsticks were round, oval or square in cross-section with the oval and square forms generally disappearing with the demise of push-up cases.
 With some notable exceptions like the automatic lipsticks – which required a push-up mechanism to work – most lipsticks made from the 1930s onwards have been round or roughly so.
 There are of course always exceptions to this generalisation; two examples come to mind: the heart-shaped lipsticks introduced by Helena Rubinstein in 1960; and Avon’s recently released square-shaped lipsticks.

 Size: Lipsticks were a lot smaller in the past than we normally see today.
 There were a number of reasons for this, the two most important being the tendency for early lipsticks to break if they were too long, and the need to keep costs down.
-Until the end of the 1940s over 80 per cent of lipstick sales in the United States were below $1.00, with many being sold for as little as 15 cents.
-This situation changed after the Second World War when the average price of lipsticks in the United States rose, with 80 per cent of lipstick sales in the late 1950s now being in the $1.00 to $1.35 range (D&CI, 1957).
+Until the end of the 1940s over 80 per cent of lipstick sales in the United States were below US$1.00, with many being sold for as little as 15 cents.
+This situation changed after the Second World War when the average price of lipsticks in the United States rose, with 80 per cent of lipstick sales in the late 1950s now being in the US$1.00 to US$1.35 range (D&CI, 1957).
 Along with the higher prices, small lipsticks all but disappeared.